101 Dalmatians II: Patch's London Adventure: Plot

 The imprisoned puppies use the Twilight Bark to send a distress signal, which is picked up by Patch and Thunderbolt, and they set out to save Patch's family.
 Lil' Lightning follows them and convinces Thunderbolt not to use Patch's stealth plan, but to openly attack.
-Cruella knocks Thunderbolt unconscious and has the Baduns lock Patch and Thunderbolt in a cage.
-Lil' Lightning then tells Patch that Thunderbolt is just an actor.
+Cruella knocks Thunderbolt unconscious and has the Baduns lock Patch and Thunderbolt in a cage. lil' Lightning then tells Patch that Thunderbolt is just an actor and he betrays them.
 Patch falls into despair, but Lucky reminds him that Thunderbolt escaped a similar predicament in one of the TV episodes.
 Patch breaks out and releases his siblings, but Thunderbolt remains behind, ashamed of himself for disappointing Patch.
 The Dalmatians escape through the building's roof to a double-decker bus.
 Meanwhile, Thunderbolt escapes from his cage and frees Lars.

 Cruella and the Baduns discover the escape, and a chase ensues through the streets of London, crashing through the filming of Lil' Lightning's new show in the process.
 Cruella and the Baduns finally corner the puppies in an alley.
 Patch tries to hold them off while the others escape, but they are undaunted.
 Luckily, Thunderbolt arrives, having been driven to the scene by Lars, and fakes a heart attack, distracting Cruella and causing her to knock out Jasper and Horace and incapacitate herself.
 Patch puts the bus into reverse, sending Cruella, the Baduns, their stolen truck, and Lil' Lightning scrambling into the River Thames.
-The police arrest the Baduns and have two boxers arrest Lil' Lightning, while Cruella, now driven completely insane, is sent to a mental institution.
+The police arrest the Baduns and have two boxers arrest Lil' Lightning, while Cruella, now deemed completely insane, is sent to a Psychiatric hospital.
 The Radcliffes and Nanny arrive along with Patch's parents, Pongo and Perdita, who thank Thunderbolt.
-Thunderbolt dismisses himself as just an actor, but says that Patch is "a real, one of a kind wonder-dog".
+Thunderbolt dismisses himself as just an actor, but says that Patch is "a real, one-of-a-kind wonder-dog".

 In a post-credits scene, Patch, along with his 98 siblings, finally fulfills his dream to star in another episode of The Thunderbolt Adventure Hour.